DaveLiddament/php-generics/README.md

 ## Tools

-- [Psalm](https://psalm.dev) Psalm offers comprehensive support for generics
+- [Psalm](https://psalm.dev) Psalm offers comprehensive support for generics.
-- [Phan](https://github.com/phan/phan) Phan also has good support for generics
+- [Phan](https://github.com/phan/phan) Phan also has comprehensive support for generics.
-- [PHPStan](https://github.com/phpstan/phpstan) PHPStan has basic support for generics with templates to be released soon
+- [PHPStan](https://github.com/phpstan/phpstan) PHPStan has basic support for generics with templates to be released soon.

 ## Request for generics support in IDEs